vcmediavine/docsytrellis/content/en/advanced-topics/critical-css/_index.md

 When creating the secondary Non-Critical CSS file, Trellis leaves out any CSS styles that don't apply to elements on the page.
 This can create issues if elements are added to the page markup after the initial page load.
 The Trellis API does not execute JavaScript at runtime, so styles for these added elements would not be included in the Non-Critical CSS file.

 Publishers can add these style selectors manually by using the Mediavine Trellis Dashboard, but if you design your child theme to work with a third-party plugin (or are adding your own JavaScript that impacts content styling) you may want to include selectors programmatically.
-You do this by adding code to your child theme’s functions.php file.
+You do this by adding code to your child theme’s `functions.php` file.

-Just like with Force Keep, the example below shows a custom function where selectors are added to an array.
+Just like with Force Critical CSS, the example below shows a custom function where selectors are added to an array.
 You can add full selector names or partial names if you want to match a range of selectors.
-An `add_filter` is then used to add the matching selectors to Trellis’ Allowlist.
+An `add_filter` is then used to add the matching selectors to Trellis’ Force Non-Critical CSS list.
 Any CSS styles that match the expression will get added to the Non-Critical CSS file.

 **Example**